cldeluna/pandas_for_pandemic_data/MyContext.md

 Lets take our most predominant measure, "deaths".

 Looking into that number is uncomfortable and not just for the obvious reasons.
 How a COVID19 death is counted *varies wildly*.
 Everyone is counting differently, not only within organizations but across the globe, making it even more difficult to understand what is happening.
 If I die from a pre-existing condition but die while infected with COVID-19 do we count that as a COVID-19 death?
-Its far more nuanced than I could have ever imagined.
+It is far more nuanced than I could have ever imagined.
 See this excellent article which illustrates the disparity and complexity in counting deaths:
 [Coronavirus: Why death and mortality rates differ](https://www.bbc.com/future/article/20200401-coronavirus-why-death-and-mortality-rates-differ).

 I believe this complexity exists, to varying degrees, for every data category tracked.